THE IDEAL MATERIAL FOR BOLT-ON ELECTRICS

 We offer maple also for fretboards, adding brilliance and clarity to the overall tone.

-One important detail often overlooked is that the threads of wood screws hold in maple extremely well, and the surface hardness of maple suits especially well for bolt-on construction, making the joint stable when the pocket is tight.
-It just works.
+One important detail, often left overlooked, is that the threads of wood screws hold in maple extremely well.
+An essential attribute considering the neck bolts.
+Also the surface hardness of maple suits exceptionally well for bolt-on construction, making the joint stable when the neck pocket is tight.

 Our maple is hand selected, straight grained, stable and reliable.
 We use mostly plain maple, but occasionally we might have some gently flamed pieces available as well, so feel free to ask for availability.

 I don’t offer stronger flamed or birdseye figured maple, since those are not in my experience suitable to be used as neck wood for stability reasons.
 Sometimes we do have subtly flamed maple available for necks, so in case you’re interested, just give us a shout.